 Lex van Dam, one of the UK’s most respected professionals in the financial industry writes the courses for the Academy to help more people to treat their money carefully.
-Lex is regulated by the FSA and he aims to provide financial education that empowers people to make the best decisions for their particular financial circumstances.
+Lex is regulated by the FCA and he aims to provide financial education that empowers people to make the best decisions for their particular financial circumstances.

 Education is an integral part of trading, investing, money management, and personal finance decisions.
 When I started working at Goldman Sachs in 1992, I underwent a nine-month training program before I was allowed to put on a single trade.
 The time was spent learning the technical skills that trading requires.
 At the same time I built my personal finance and money management skills.
 From deciding upon a career and negotiating a salary, to buying a first house, making tax efficient savings, retirement plans, etc., all these issues require basic financial acumen and an understanding of today’s complex financial services industry, in order to make decisions that ‘pay off’.